-The release version is contained in the file name of firmware file distribution and can also be read via the control interface using the GET\VERSION command.
+The release version is contained in the file name of the firmware distribution and can also be read via the control interface using the GET_VERSION command.

 Each package consists of several directories and files containing released firmware binaries, data-partition tools, host binaries and host source code.
 A simplified directory structure is shown below.